Weapon Zero: Jamie Tarleton (Fist)

 Jamie was abducted by the T'srri while fleeing the press gang in England, though there is some conflict within the story about which city.
 He is initially established as being from Liverpool, but later referred to as coming from London.

 Jamie is a very reluctant member of Weapon Zero, and he runs away after a near-disastrous battle with the Berserker.
 He falls under the influence of a T'srri mindworm, until he is cleansed by Lilith and rejoins Weapon Zero.
-Ultimately he sacrifices himself to destroy T'srri forces attacking Earth.
+He later sacrifices himself to destroy T'srri forces attacking Earth.

 Jamie is able to focus energy into his hands and release it in a directed explosion.
 Although he mainly uses his fingers and hands, he has been shown on one occasion to use his foot.

 Kikuyo (Slice)

-Kikuyo was a clan princess from 16th century Japan.
-She was abducted while on her way to be married into another clan.
+Kikuyo is a clan princess from 16th-century Japan who was abducted while on her way to be married into another clan.
 Her disappearance sparked a war between the two families.

 Slice is able to produce sharp claws from the ends of her fingers.
 She has been shown to elongate her arms for a better reach with her hands.
 She also appears to have increased strength, as remarked on by one of her combatants.
 In addition, she has been taught by her father in martial arts.

 Valaria (Leviathan)

 Valaria is a Roman girl from Pompeii.
 The T'srri took her during the eruption of Mount Vesuvius.

 Valaria is able to transform into a large and powerful beast at will.
-This form bears a superficial resemblance to a T'srri Berserker, and indeed she was referred to as such by a T'srri combatant.
+This form bears a superficial resemblance to a T'srri Berserker and was referred to as such by a T'srri combatant.